2023-Sustainable Industrial Processing Summit

 Cite this article as:

 Amatore C, Huang W, Yang X, Zhang F, Jin X, Jiao Y, Liu Y. (2023).
 ALZHEIMER DISEASE: NANOELECTROCHEMISTRY REVEALS HOW SOLUBLE Aβ42 OLIGOMERS ALTER VESICULAR STORAGE AND RELEASE OF GLUTAMATE.
-In F. Kongoli, T. Yoshikawa, H. Inufusa, C. A. Amatore, H-Y. Chen, W-H. Huang, H. Van Goor (Eds.), Sustainable Industrial Processing Summit Ozawa Intl.
+In F. Kongoli, T. Yoshikawa, H. Inufusa, C. A. Amatore, H-Y. Chen, W-H. Huang, H. Van Goor (Eds.), Sustainable Industrial Processing Summit Volume 7 Ozawa Intl.
 Symp. / Oxidative Stress of Human Beings (pp. 65-66).
 Montreal, Canada: FLOGEN Star Outreach